devleaks/followthegreens/docs/fmc.md

 Follow Me Car are limited in their U-turn capabilities.
 They will do it, but almost immediately at their current place.
-Turns of more that about 150° are subject to the same limitation.
+Turns of more than about 150° are subject to the same limitation.

 If lost, or if the aircraft did not follow indicated paths, it might get lost.
 Follow the greens provides a instruction to generate, on the fly, a new route